1998 Pennsylvania gubernatorial election

-The 1998 Pennsylvania gubernatorial election was held on November 3, 1998.
+The 1998 Pennsylvania gubernatorial election was held in the U.S. state on November 3, 1998.
 The candidates were incumbent Republican Tom Ridge, Democrat Ivan Itkin, Constitutionalist Peg Luksik and Libertarian Ken Krawchuk.
 Ridge, a popular moderate, won with 57 percent of the votes cast.

-As of 2022, this 1998 gubernatorial election was the last time in which Delaware, Lackawanna and Montgomery counties voted for the Republican candidate, and was the last time a Republican was re-elected as Governor of Pennsylvania.
+As of 2024, this was the last gubernatorial election in which Delaware, Lackawanna and Montgomery counties voted for the Republican candidate, and was the last time a Republican was re-elected as Governor of Pennsylvania.
 It was also the first time since 1930 that Greene County, Fayette County, and Washington County voted Republican.

 Primary elections

 Incumbent Governor Ridge ran unopposed for the Republican nomination, and was endorsed by multiple newspapers across the state, including the York Daily Record.
 State Representative Ivan Itkin from Pittsburgh defeated former Auditor General and US Representative Don Bailey from Greensburg and private detective and anti-corruption activist Bill Keisling from York.
 Itkin, although not well known in the state, was a powerful figure in the legislature and had the backing of the party establishment, while the conservative Bailey drew strong union support.